McRaeAlex/McRaeAlex.github.io/_posts/2019-10-23-Understanding-the-&-operator-elixir.md

 ## Answer

-So the `&` operator creates a anonymous function that captures its environmnet (closure) but it can do more.
+So the `&` operator creates a anonymous function that captures its environment (closure) but it can do more.

 ### Reordering args

-It's useful for the piping operator `|>` and reording parameters.
+It's useful for the piping operator `|>` and reordering parameters.

 Consider the following code